mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

 👋 I am Max, the technical co-founder of [Spectrum](https://spectrum.chat).
 Spectrum is an [open source](https://github.com/withspectrum/spectrum) chat app for large online communities and was recently acquired by GitHub.
 We are a team of three with a predominantly frontend and design background and have worked on it for close to two years.

-With the benefit of hindsight, here are the technology choices I regret.
+With the benefit of hindsight, here are the technology choices I regret and the lessons I have learned.

 ### Regret 1: Not using react-native-web